DFE-Digital/dfe-reference-data/README.md

 additional dependencies and for simple version control of the reference data: just pull a new release of this gem to get the latest.

+However, the hardcoded reference data hashes are hidden behind an abstract interface rather than just exposed as hash constants, so that the implementation may change if required in future - for instance, for data that needs to change more rapidly than a PR -> release new version -> update dependencies cycle permits, we might switch to referencing a database, without needing to change the code that uses the interface.

 Access to the data is provided via native Ruby, or generating static mappings in JSON format that can be included directly into frontend code.
 A command line tool is provided to enable the latter to be done as part of a build process.